darraghoriordan/eslint-plugin-nestjs-typed/README.md

 }
 ```

-this fails because you shouldn't put the `:` in the param decorator
+this FAILS because you shouldn't put the `:` in the param decorator

 ```ts
 @Controller("custom-bot")